martyjs/marty/docs/_guides/stores/immutable-data-collections.md

 console.log(users2) // ["foo", "bar"]
 {% endhighlight %}

-Using immutable data collections help you sleep soundly with knowledge that nothing outside of stores will be able to change its state.
+Using immutable data collections help you sleep soundly with the knowledge that nothing outside of stores will be able to change its state.

-While immutable data collections are not required, we try to make it as easy to use as possible.
-For example, you can simply call this.state with the mutated collection and internally it will check if the collection has changed and handle notifying the listeners.
+Whilst immutable data collections are not required, we try to make it as easy to use as possible.
+For example, you can simply set ``this.state`` with the mutated collection.
+If the state has changed it will call ``this.hasChanged()`` for you.

 {% highlight js %}
 var UsersStore = Marty.createStore({